mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/Top-N/README.md

 * [Data Algorithms by Mahmoud Parsian](https://www.oreilly.com/library/view/data-algorithms/9781491906170/)

-Solutions in MapReduce use the `TreeMap` data structure.
+Solutions in MapReduce use the Java's `TreeMap` data structure (you may use Python's dictionary libraries to achieve this functionality).
 Here, the idea is to use mappers to find local top 10 records, as there can be many mappers running parallelly on different blocks of data of input file(s).
-And then all these local top 10 records will be aggregated at reducer where we find top 10 global records for the file.
+And then all these local top 10 records will be aggregated at reducer where we find final top 10 global records for the file.

 For example: assume that our input file(s) (400 GB) is divided into 40 blocks of 10 GB each and each block is processed by a mapper parallelly so we find top 10 records (local) for that block.
 Then this data moves to the reducer where we find the actual top 10 records from the file movies.txt.

 ## 7. Top-10 Without a Key